Survey Response Rate Calculator

 What is Response Rate?

-The Response Rate measures the percentage of people who completed your survey out of the total number of surveys sent.
-It’s a key metric for understanding engagement and the effectiveness of your survey distribution.
+The response rate measures the percentage of people who completed your survey out of the total number of surveys sent.
+It is a core metric for understanding audience engagement and survey effectiveness.

 Why Measuring Response Rate Is Important